ermin-sakic/sdn-automated-bootstrapping/emulated-topology/README.md

 VirtuWind Network Emulator (OpenFlow) (SDN Network Emulator - Extension)
 ===============================

-This emulator is the extension of the emulator tha can be found in the following folders:
+This emulator is the extension of the emulator that can be found in the following folders:
 * emulated-topo-esxi-setup
 * emulated-topo-local

-The purpose of this extension is to allow easier configuration of the emulated network that is mainly used for testing (demonstrating) different SDN bootstrapping schemes.
+The purpose of this extension is to allow easier configuration of the emulated networks that are mainly used for testing (demonstrating) different SDN bootstrapping schemes.

 #### Prerequisites